KhiopsML/khiops-doc/docs/learn/coclustering.md

   <figcaption></figcaption>
 </figure>

 As shown in this figure, clustering algorithms are used to find **homogeneous subpopulations** within a **data set**.
-These algorithms are generally based on a **distance**, which can take various forms and which is used to identify groups: (i) as far away as possible from each other; (i) whose individuals are as close as possible to each other.
-In practice, the choice of this distance has a significant impact on clustering results, as it constitutes a kind of **apriori knowledge** used to simplify the problem and make algorithms computationally efficient.
-It should also be noted that clustering algorithms generally involve choosing the **number of groups** to be formed, with no guarantee that there are actually identifiable sub-populations in the dataset.
+These algorithms are generally based on a **distance**, which can take various forms and which is used to identify clusters: (i) as far away as possible from each other; (i) whose instances are as close as possible to each other.
+In practice, the choice of this distance has a significant impact on clustering results, as it constitutes a kind of **a priori knowledge** used to simplify the problem and make algorithms computationally efficient.
+It should also be noted that clustering algorithms generally involve choosing the **number of clusters** to be formed, with no guarantee that there are actually identifiable sub-populations in the dataset.

 !!! example "Objective of coclustering"
     Group *rows* and *columns* of a *matrix* to study the *dependency* between its two dimensions.